 “The IEP Team shall — (v) Consider whether the child needs assistive technology devices and services.”

-The Congressional intent of this section of IDEA is to emphasize assistive technology as a means to support educational achievements.
-The law requires that the IEP team consider/discuss a student’s need for assistive technology devices and services during the IEP process.
+The Congressional intent of this section of IDEA is to emphasize AT as a means to support educational achievements.
+The law requires that the IEP team consider/discuss a student’s need for AT devices and services during the IEP process.
 The law places the decision- making responsibility regarding whether or not the student requires AT – with the IEP team.

-Because IDEA does not provide specific guidance for how AT consideration should be conducted by a Local Education Agency (LEA), it is up to the schools to use research from the QIAT and other resources to develop and adopt operational procedures that provide guidance for consistently considering AT for all students on IEPs.
+Because IDEA does not provide specific guidance for how AT consideration should be conducted by a LEA, it is up to the schools to use research from the QIAT and other resources to develop and adopt operational procedures that provide guidance for consistently considering AT for all students on IEPs.

 When polled, many AT service providers in Oklahoma prefer using the Big East Educational Cooperative AT Consideration Checklist form to help them determine whether or not students in their districts require AT.